telerik/xaml-docs/controls/raddatetimepicker/getting-started.md

 ## Manually Updating the Bound Property

 In case the bound property value needs to be manually updated at some state, the __DateTimeText__ property of the control can simply be set to be equal to the __CurrentDateTimeText__ one.
+The __CurrentDateTimeText__ property is updated each time the user types in the textbox, whereas the __DateTimeText__ is updated once the textbox has lost focus, for example.

 #### __[C#] Example 5: Manually updating the bound property__